JoeyTurn/madanalysis5docker/README.md

 Unfortunately this must be done every time the madanalysis5 terminal is opened; editing instillation_options.dat to bypass ROOT doesn't seem to function in docker while ROOT is still needed to download other packages.

 From here, everything should be set up and ready to be used!
-Any questions about the docker setup or related can be sent to joeyturn@uw.edu, and questions regarding MadAnalysis5 can be sent to the email listed inside https://github.com/MadAnalysis/madanalysis5.
+Any questions about the docker setup or related can be sent to joeyturnbull@berkeley.edu, and questions regarding MadAnalysis5 can be sent to the email listed inside https://github.com/MadAnalysis/madanalysis5.